-Development - Our centralized Office of Real Estate Development team is responsible for all Real Estate acquisition, rehabilitation, redevelopment and new construction projects.
+Development - Our centralized Real Estate Development team is responsible for all Real Estate acquisition, rehabilitation, redevelopment and new construction projects.
 Our dedicated project managers often eliminate the costs associated with outside development and/or construction management consultants.
-The staff is continuously available to all AMPS as a technical, as well as planning and implementation resource for non-routine maintenance and emergency rehabilitation projects.
-The Department manages the completion of all Physical Needs Assessments and due diligence reports for the entire portfolio of HACSB residential developments.
-This department also oversees all of the Capital Fund improvement and rehabilitation projects within the public housing portfolio and administers all grant funding and debt financing that can be associated.
-Lately, the development team has been actively involved in implementing energy efficiency projects and in 2010 was awarded a \$1.84 million grant at our Maplewood Homes Community (leverage funds for the CFRC grant).
-This project is currently under construction.
-Finally, Development administers a very successful homeownership program that has helped 245 families overcome their barriers and achieve the American dream of owning a home.
+The staff is continuously available to HACSB's in-house property management teams as a technical, as well as planning and implementation resource for non-routine maintenance and emergency rehabilitation projects.
+The Department also assists property management in the completion of all Physical Needs Assessments and due diligence reports for the entire portfolio of HACSB residential developments.
+This department also either directly oversees or assists in all of the Capital Fund improvement and rehabilitation projects within the public housing or RAD converted housing portfolios and administers all grant funding and debt financing that can be associated.
+Lately, the development team has been actively involved in implementing HACSB's first projects to create Permanent Supportive Housing for the homeless (2 sites) within HACSB's housing portfolio.
+They also continue overseeing the ongoing major revitalization of HACSB's oldest public housing sites in Redlands (Lugonia) and San Bernardino (Waterman Gardens).
+For example, in October, 2019 the Waterman Gardens revitalization broke ground with a \$75 million, 184 unit third phase of construction.
+Finally, Development administers a very successful homeownership program that has helped 248 families overcome their barriers and achieve the American dream of owning a home.
 It is a program utilizing a variety of methods to achieve goals for our clients, including Section 32 (converted public housing), Section 8 Homeownership, and a Community Land Trust.